codio/knowledge/student-source/students/accessing-codio/paying.rst

 Pay for Codio
 =============

 If your institution isn't providing access to Codio for you, you can make a payment that gives you access to your courses for the semester.
-You can pay for Codio using the **Billing** menu.
-The procedure you follow depends on whether you are paying yourself or redeeming a code for a payment that was obtained from your campus bookstore.

 If the plan is for one or two semesters, when your class ends, only the payment for the class is charged.